wovo/hwcpp/docs/hwcpp-getting-started.md

    - for arm/cortex : http://gnutoolchains.com/arm-eabi/

 Create a directory of your choice.
-Go there, and clone these repositories:
+Go there, and clone (git clone ...) these repositories:
    - github/wovo/bmptk
    - github/wovo/hwcpp

-Add the bmptk/tools directory to your path.
+Add the bmptk/tools directory to your PATH.

 <a name="toc-anchor-2"></a>
 # First use

-The bmptk/
+## Windows native

+- Open the hwcpp/demos/native directory in windows explorer.
+- Run (double-click) the update_codelite_workspace.bat file.
+This should produce a window that shows that the project su